jlugogarcia/ChatGPT_Client/README.md

 - [OpenAI API Keys Page](https://platform.openai.com/account/api-keys).

-Next: Create a new folder in the Solution "Constant", add a new class APIConstants, using the code from below.
+Next: Create a new folder "Constant" in the Solution, add a new class APIConstants, using the code from below.
 Then, add the OpenAI API key to the `OpenAIToken` constant in the project, which is responsible for storing it:

 ```csharp
 namespace ChatGPT.Constants